madhuakula/kubernetes-goat/guide/src/scenarios/scenario-4.md

 > Download the kubectl locally to use this config and perform operations

-* Using the kubelet configuration to perform Kubernetes cluster wide resources
+* Using the kubelet configuration to perform Kubernetes cluster-wide resources

 ```bash
 kubectl --kubeconfig /var/lib/kubelet/kubeconfig get all -n kube-system